Open

 Directions

 From La Junta, drive south on Highway 109 for 13 miles.
 Turn right (west) on County Road 802 (David Canyon Road) and continue 8 miles.
-Turn left (south) on County Road 25 and travel 6 miles.
+Turn left (south) on County Road 25 for 6 miles.
 Turn left at Picket Wire Corrals onto Forest Service Road 500A.
 Travel 3 miles to Withers Canyon Trailhead.
-Park and hike 8.8 miles along Picket Wire Canyon Trail to the historic ranch.
+Hike 8.8 miles along Picket Wire Canyon Trail to the ranch.

 Amenities